docker/docs/engine/userguide/storagedriver/imagesandcontainers.md

 You can illustrate this now for yourself.
 Starting with the `ubuntu:15.04` image that you just pulled, make a change to it, and build a new image based on the change.
-One way to do this is using a `Dockerfile` and the `docker build` command.
+One way to do this is using a `Dockerfile` and the `docker image build` command.

 1. In an empty directory, create a simple `Dockerfile` that starts with the